Malta holidays

 Holy Week and Easter: Expect religious processions and plenty of feasting in the days around Easter.
 The sombre feel of Holy Week (including Maundy Thursday’s tradition of praying in seven churches) is replaced with celebrations on Easter Day.

-Festa: Summer’s the time for a big party!
+Festa: Summer’s the time for a big party in Malta!
 Every village and town celebrates its own patron saint’s day with a ‘festa’; another excuse for music, dancing and fireworks.
 They kick off in the last week of April with the feast of St Publius in Floriana.

 Do I need a passport?